juergenweb/FrontendComments/README.md

 ## Elements of a comment

 Each comment consists of different parts.
 Some of them are permanent and some of them can be enabled/disabled.
-Take a look at following.
+Take a look at the following.

 ![alt text](https://github.com/juergenweb/FrontendComments/blob/main/images/comment-parts.png?raw=true)